-Choose what kind of plants you would like to have to put on your balcony.
-It depends on three essential factors:
+What kind of plants you would like to have in your balcony depends on three essential factors:

 3. Choose Right Plants

-In the beginning, buy 2-3 annual flowering plants and 2-3 perennials.
+In the beginning, buy 2-3 annuals and 2-3 perennials.
 Perennials that are native and most suitable in your climate are the first ones you should try.
 A rose is an all-time favorite though it requires maintenance, consider adding it.
-Also, check out how to make a small rose garden on a balcony.

 Annuals are pretty easy to grow.
-Unlike perennials, they live for a short time (a few months) and bloom prolifically.
-You can choose them according to the season, start with popular ones and experiment.
+Unlike perennials, they live for a short time and bloom prolifically.
+You can choose them according to the season, start with popular ones, and experiment.

 4. Don’t Grow Annuals from Seeds